DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step we are going to set the user information to session, then make a call to the  `API Explorer Application` we registered in step 1 so we can get an Auth0 `access_token`.
 Whereas the previous access token was on behalf of the user using our app, we also need an access token to access Auth0 as our app.
+This is step 9 (red) in the diagram.

 ### Instructions